Clarkson's Chest - Digitisation and Seed Treys Research

 November 2021- Ongoing

-In this collaborative research project between EBC, Kew and WF Museum myself and Kew Senior Research Leader Mark Nesbitt were invited to conduct the first in-depth study on the seed trays of Thomas Clarkson's Chest - an 18th c. collection of West African artefacts held at museum.
-The chest was assembled by Thomas Clarkson (1760-1846) - a prominent slave trade abolition campaigner.
+Collaborative research project between EBC, Kew and W&F Museum.
+We conducted the first in-depth study on the seed trays of Thomas Clarkson's Chest - an 18th century collection of West African plant specimens assembled by Thomas Clarkson (1760-1846) a prominent abolitionist and campaigner.

-In 1787 Clarkson toured numerous British ports collecting West African objects and commodities that to him demonstrated a potential for 'Legitimate Trades' with Africa – trades in natural products like palm oil, dyewoods, and ivory that abolitionists advocated for, as an alternative to the Transatlantic slave trade.
+In 1787 Clarkson toured numerous British ports collecting West African objects and commodities that represent the genius of African people and the potential for 'legitimate trade' with Africa.
 An early example of a traveling museum, Clarkson’s Chest was exhibited across Britain during the Abolitionist Campaigns, and even presented as evidence against Transatlantic slave trade to the British Parliament in 1789.

-As part of this project I photographed the botanical contents of the chest and conducted ethnobotanical and identification studies on previously unassessed spice material from this collection.
+As part of this project I photographed the botanical contents of the chest and conducted ethnobotanical and identification studies on previously unexamined carpological material from this collection.

 Seed tray images: